+10.1 The Licensing Authority has adopted a scheme of delegation to ensure that decisions are made at the most appropriate level.
+This combines the proper and careful consideration of applications with a speedy, effective and cost-effective process.

-- 10.1 The Council is involved in a wide range of licensing decisions and functions and has established a Licensing and Control Committee to administer them. - 10.2 The Council appreciates the need to provide a speedy, efficient and cost-effective service to all parties involved in the licensing process, and will delegate certain decisions and functions to sub-committees as appropriate. - 10.3 The grant of non-contentious applications, including those licences and permits where no representations have been made, are delegated to Council Officers in accordance with statutory requirements.
+10.2 The grant of non-contentious applications, including those licences and permits where no representations have been made, are delegated to Council Officers in accordance with statutory requirements